 Education Code 51.220(d)

-A school marshal may access a handgun under Education Code 51.220 only under circumstances that would justify the use of deadly force under Penal Code 9.32 or 9.33.
+A school marshal may use a handgun the school marshal is authorized to carry or possess under Education Code 51.220 only under circumstances that would justify the use of deadly force under Penal Code 9.32 or 9.33.
 Education Code 51.220(f)

 A public junior college employee's status as a school marshal becomes inactive on:

 - Expiration of the employee's school marshal license under Occupations Code 1701.260;

 - Suspension or revocation of the employee's license to carry a concealed handgun issued under Government Code Chapter 411, Subchapter H;